ibm-cloud-docs/power-iaas/system-migration.md

 - Set the appropriate processor compatibility mode for logical partitions (LPARs) before and after migration.
 - Plan the virtual processor (VP) and entitlement for each LPAR to best fit your operation and performance requirements.
 - Follow the I/O consideration guide.
-- Consider engaging with [IBM Systems Lab Services](#lab-services) to ease the migration process.
+- Consider contacting [IBM Systems Lab Services](#lab-services) to ease the migration process.

 ## Migrating to an IBM POWER8 system
 {: power8-migration}